 TD takes up to 24 hours to reach rectal tissue, but it then stays at higher levels for longer.
-TD levels are lower in vaginal tissue, which is why daily PrEP is needed for women and trans men having front hole sex.
+TD levels are lower in vaginal tissue, which is why daily PrEP is needed for women and trans men having vaginal or frontal sex.
 On-demand (2:1:1) dosing is very effective for anal sex or for straight men having vaginal sex (see pages 17 to 19).

-TAF is absorbed more quickly that TD and stays at higher levels for longer, but is only for cisgender men and transgender women.
-Unless you need TAF for medical reasons, it is rarely used in the UK and is not approved in the EU.
-It can only be used with daily dosing.
+TAF is absorbed more quickly than TD and stays at higher levels for longer, but is only for cisgender men and transgender women.
+Unless you need TAF for medical reasons, most people in the UK use TD/FTC.

-Please talk to your doctor about the best dose and timing that will be most suitable for you.
+Please talk to your doctor about the dose and timing that is best for you.